vishvAsa/kalpAntaram/kANe/v1p1/31_the_manusmRti.md

 337 388

 Ara at Hall aft: Thegatara.
 Vide.
 4).
 II.
 4. On the Sūtra H a (a raha III.
-1. 14 ) Saṅkara 'Agatan : FTET: '.
+1. 14 ) Śhaṅkara 'Agatan : FTET: '.

 ar